open-risk/correlationMatrix/description.rst

 -----------------

 - correlationMatrix requires Python 3
-- It depends on numerical and data processing Python libraries (Numpy, Scipy, Pandas)
+- It depends on numerical and data processing Python libraries (Numpy, Scipy, Pandas, stastmodels)
 - The Visualization API depends on Matplotlib
 - The precise dependencies are listed in the requirements.txt file.
 - correlationMatrix may work with earlier versions of these packages but this has not been tested.